 Alternatives

-The first obvious choice would be the Daiwa Tatula CT Type-R which is the souped up version of the Tatula CT.
+The first obvious choice would be the Daiwa Tatula CT Type-R which is the souped-up version of the Tatula CT.
 This reel is going to add about 25% in cost.
 So what do you get?
-For your 25% increase in cost, you will get the slightly smaller and lighter weight body and the corrosion resistant bearings.
-Read the full review of the Daiwa Tatula CT Type-R HERE.
+For your 25% increase in cost, you will get the slightly smaller and lighter weight body and the corrosion-resistant bearings.

-Another good reel in this price range is the 13 Fishing Inception which is their entry level baitcasting reel.
+Another good reel in this price range is the 13 Fishing Inception which is their entry-level baitcasting reel.
 The Inception is slightly lighter weight at just 6.9 oz due to the graphite sideplate and aluminum frame.
-The Inception offers slightly more drag at 18 lbs., has a similar braking system and 2 of the 8 bearings are corrosion resistant.
-Read the full 13 Fishing Inception review HERE.
+The Inception offers slightly more drag at 18 lbs., has a similar braking system and 2 of the 8 bearings are corrosion-resistant.

 I would also have to recommend that you take a look at the Shimano SLX series of reels with the SLX XT probably being the closest in terms of the braking system.
-The SLX is going to be slightly lighter weight at 6.9 oz but only offers a total of 5 bearings.
-Read the full Shimano SLX reviews HERE.
+The SLX will be slightly lighter weight at 6.9 oz but only offers a total of 5 bearings.

 In Conclusion